TrevorBurnham/Jitter/README.markdown

 you to run Jitter silently in the background, not worrying about it until you get a syntax error.

-## Concatenation

-This should be considered an experimental feature.
-Right now extremely efficient, and is certainly no substitute for a good production concatenation/minification system.

-Having said that, it's common for CoffeeScript coders to work with a large number of nicely encapsulated files when only a single JavaScript output file is desired.
-Jitter can save you time by doing this in the background every time your code is recompiled.
-Just supply the name of the concatenated JS file as a third command line option:

-    jitter coffee js concat.js

-Then `concat.js` will be the sum total of everything in the `js` directory.
-(Note that this may include files other than those compiled from CoffeeScript.)
-Right now, Jitter performs no minification, and there's no way for you to specify the order in which it goes through the `js` files.

 ## Copyright

 Copyright (c) 2010 Trevor Burnham